Feroz-Siddiqui/chrome_extension_alarm_notification/README.md

 # chrome_extension_alarm_notification

 This project is create for basic functionality of chrome extesion alarm and Notification.
+All code should be written in background js.

 Following are points to be considered while setting the alarm.